-A “charmingly goofy” soprano (The Washington Post) who exhibits “stunning singing and acting” (The Classical Voice of North Carolina) and "unparalleled stagecraft" (DC Metro Theater Arts), Shaina is a sought after theater, opera, and concert performer.
-She has performed across the mid-Atlantic with companies including Washington National Opera, Lyric Opera of Baltimore, Virginia Repertory Theater, Washington Concert Opera, Baltimore Opera, Long Leaf Opera, Annapolis Chamber Orchestra, Opera Company of Northern Virginia, Victorian Lyric Opera, Aurora Opera Theater, Summer Garden Opera, Bel Cantanti, and Maryland Lyric Opera.
+A “charmingly goofy” soprano (The Washington Post) who exhibits “stunning singing and acting” (The Classical Voice of North Carolina) and "unparalleled stagecraft" (DC Metro Theater Arts), Shaina is an active theater, opera, and concert performer.
+She has performed across the mid-Atlantic with companies including Washington National Opera, Lyric Opera of Baltimore, Virginia Repertory Theater, Washington Concert Opera, Long Leaf Opera, Annapolis Chamber Orchestra, Opera Company of Northern Virginia, Victorian Lyric Opera, Aurora Opera Theater, Summer Garden Opera, Bel Cantanti, and Maryland Lyric Opera.

-Shaina sings regularly with the Washington National Opera chorus, Washington Concert Opera chorus, and the Maryland Opera education and outreach program.
+Shaina sings regularly with the choruses of Washington National Opera, Washington Concert Opera, and Maryland Lyric Opera and the Maryland Opera education and outreach program.
 She maintains a private voice studio near Lovejoy Park in Washington, D.C.

 During the pandemic, when it's not mosquito season, you can often find Shaina singing on her porch for her neighbors.